 A store called Mizuno is apparently the place to go for these – look for the red, white and blue stripy awning – and the big queue.

-♥ Read More: Sugamo is also home to one of Tokyo’s inexpensive Michelin starred restaurants – but you’ll need to get there early.
+♥ Read More: Sugamo is also home to one of Tokyo’s inexpensive Michelin starred restaurants.
 See more in my guide to early morning Tokyo ♥

 You’ll also find shops selling rice crackers, treats like sweet potatoes in toffee, sticky mochi balls, traditional hard candies with tiny faces in them and, a store named Kifokudo that’s been here since 1923 and was, reputedly, the first shop in Tokyo to make anpan, a type of bread with red bean paste inside.
 There are also heaps of goodies I’m not quite sure about like the tasty treats below.